JohnBBurke/BLS_Web_Scraper/README.md

 # BLS_data_scraper
 Python web scraper retrieves labor force data from the Bureau of Labor Statistics (BLS) website.
-Data are from the BLS' Local Area Unemployment Statistics (LAUS) report.
+Data are from the Local Area Unemployment Statistics (LAUS) report.
 For more info on the data, see: https://www.bls.gov/lau/.

 Data are pulled into a pandas' dataframe and output is delivered in an Excel.